-- For English learners who are also eligible for special education services, the district assures that: - decisions regarding reclassification as English proficient are made by the LPAC in conjunction with the ARD committee, implementing assessment procedures that differentiate between language proficiency and disabling conditions; and - the standardized process for English learner reclassification is followed, EXCEPT in cases where the student has a significant cognitive disability and the individualized process for reclassification is used.
+- For Emergent Bilingual students who are also eligible for special education services, the district assures that: - decisions regarding reclassification as English proficient are made by the LPAC in conjunction with the ARD committee, implementing assessment procedures that differentiate between language proficiency and disabling conditions; and - the standardized process for Emergent Bilingual reclassification is followed, EXCEPT in cases where the student has a significant cognitive disability and the individualized process for reclassification is used.

-Reclassification of English Learners with Significant Cognitive Disabilities
+Reclassification of Emergent Bilingual students with Significant Cognitive Disabilities

-- For English learners with significant cognitive disabilities, the LPAC in conjunction with the ARD committee shall meet and may: - determine that the state's English language proficiency assessment for reclassification is not appropriate because of the nature of the student's disabling condition; - may recommend that the student take the state's alternate English language proficiency assessment (TELPAS Alt) and shall determine an appropriate performance standard requirement for reclassification by language domain.
+For Emergent Bilingual students with significant cognitive disabilities, the LPAC in conjunction with the ARD committee shall meet and may:

+- determine that the state's English language proficiency assessment for reclassification is not appropriate because of the nature of the student's disabling condition; - may recommend that the student take the state's alternate English language proficiency assessment (TELPAS Alt) and shall determine an appropriate performance standard requirement for reclassification by language domain.

-Emergent Bilingual/English Learner Reclassification Chart
+Emergent Bilingual Reclassification Chart